Lymphedema

 - Take steps to reduce the risk of injury and infection

 Injury or infection to the arm may trigger lymphedema [23].
-So, it’s best to take steps to reduce the risk of injury or infection.
+So, it’s best to take steps to try to reduce the risk of injury or infection.

 Although the tips below haven’t been proven in clinical trials, they may work for some people (especially those who’ve had axillary node dissection).